Community Health Systems

-Community Health Systems (CHS) is a Fortune 500 company based in Franklin, Tennessee.
+Community Health Systems, Inc. (CHS) is a Fortune 500 company based in Franklin, Tennessee.
 It was the largest provider of general hospital healthcare services in the United States in terms of number of acute care facilities.
 In 2014, CHS had around 200 hospitals, but the number had declined to around 85 in 2021.

 In August 2015, the company announced plans to spin off 38 hospitals and its management and consulting subsidiary, Quorum Health Resources, into a new publicly traded company called Quorum Health Corporation.
 The company completed the spinoff of Quorum Health Corporation on April 29, 2016.
 Quorum owns or leases hospitals across 16 states, primarily in cities or counties with populations of 50,000 or less.
 In April 2020 Quorum declared bankruptcy and is no longer trading on the NYSE.

 On October 3, 2016, CHS was removed from the S&P Midcap 400 and added to the S&P Smallcap 600.
 Under CEO Wayne T. Smith, the company's stock has lost over 76% of its value since the year 2000.

 Chinese billionaire Tianqiao Chen had a 22.2 percent stake in Community Health Systems in 2017.

 History

-Founding and early years (1985-2010)
+Founding and early years (1985–2014)

 E. Thomas Chaney, former executive of Hospital Affiliates, Inc. and David Steffy and Richard Ragsdale, former executives at Hospital Corporation of America spinoff Republic Health Corporation, formed Community Health Systems in 1985.

 The company made its initial public offering in 1991.
 In 1996, the company was purchased by private equity firm Forstmann Little & Company.
 Community Health Systems went public again in 2000.
 In August 2003, the company acquired Southside Regional Medical Center.
 On October 10, 2015, the 372-bed Grandview Medical Center began operating in Birmingham, Alabama, replacing Trinity Medical Center.

 In 2000, Community Health Systems paid $31 million to the United States Department of Justice to settle a review of its billing practices.

 In 2007, Community Health Systems purchased Plano, Texas-based Triad Hospitals for $6.8 billion, adding nearly 50 hospitals, hospital management and consulting business Quorum Health Resources, and nearly doubling the size of the company.
 Among the facilities included in the deal was McKenzie-Willamette Hospital in Springfield, Oregon; Trinity Medical Center in Birmingham, Alabama; and the seven hospitals of Lutheran Health Network in the Ft.
 Wayne, Indiana region.

 In 2010, McKenzie-Willamette's healthcare workers' union, SEIU, Local 49, claimed that workload increases, slashed benefits, and staff reductions had lowered the quality of both patient care and quality of life for employees.
 The union, in its "Profits Before Community" campaign against the hospital, continues to highlight that profits have tripled while charitable care and employee benefits have steadily decreased since the hospital moved from a non-profit to a for-profit enterprise under CHS.